-COVID-19 caused Spring 2020 weddings (mid March through May) to be completely postponed, across the entire world.
-That is nearly a quarter of a year worth of couples who have had to change their wedding for a future date.
-Those couples have been scrambling to find dates as soon as it is safely possible, while trying to juggle their schedules and already booked/or even paid-for vendors.
-So what does this mean for couples that are just starting the planning process and looking to find a date in 2020 or early 2021?
+COVID caused many 2020 weddings to be postponed, across the entire world.
+Those couples scrambled to find dates in 2021 while trying to juggle their schedules and already booked/or even paid-for vendors.
+So what does this mean for couples that are just starting the planning process and looking to find a date in 2021?

 1. Dates are VERY Limited: The best venues and vendors already have very booked calendars, under normal times.
-When you add in a global shutdown causing a quarter of a year of reschedules, you’re going to find that booking your dream venue on your dream date with all of your dream vendors will be nearly impossible in 2020 or early 2021.
-Venues and Vendors are going to give their available dates to their pre-booked COVID-19 reschedules first, so the odds of them being available on your specific date are slim.
-Be flexible with your dream date if you are really focused on a 2020 or early 2021 wedding timeline.
+When you add in a global shutdown causing nearly a year of reschedules, you’re going to find that booking your dream venue on your dream date with all of your dream vendors will be nearly impossible in 2021.
+Venues and Vendors are going to give their available dates to their pre-booked COVID reschedules first, so the odds of them being available on your specific date are slim.
+Be flexible with your dream date if you are really focused on a 2021 wedding timeline.

-2. Available Dates Book VERY Fast: If you HAVE to have your wedding within 2020 or early 2021, we suggest finding any available date at your dream venue and putting a deposit down immediately.
-Ever After Farms is currently receiving a flood of requests from couples inquiring about Fall and Winter 2020 dates and we have almost no availability at our Blueberry, Peach and Ranch Barns.
-Many of our Preferred Vendors are working through their vacation days to appease their COVID-19 reschedules, and have absolutely no availability until next summer!
+2. Available Dates Book VERY Fast: If you HAVE to have your wedding within 2021, we suggest finding any available date at your dream venue and putting a deposit down immediately.
+Ever After Farms is currently receiving a flood of requests from couples inquiring about 2021 dates and we have almost no availability at our Blueberry, Peach and Ranch Barns.
+Many of our Preferred Vendors are working through their vacation days to appease their COVID reschedules, and have absolutely no availability until next summer!
 So even if it’s not your first choice, if any date is available, take it!

-5. 2nd, 3rd or 4th Choice Vendors: 2020 and early 2021 couples are going to have far less vendors to choose from for their big day.
+4. 2nd, 3rd or 4th Choice Vendors: 2021 couples are going to have far less vendors to choose from for their big day.
 The lack of availability due to the CoronaVirus spreads into every vendor category too, from DJs, to Bartenders, to Officiants, etc. Be prepared to go with your 2nd, 3rd or 4th choice vendors.
 Some of our Preferred Vendors may still have some availability left so definitely start your search with that list.

 Why Wedding Insurance is a MUST